pts/movemetafs/README.txt

       `meta/tag/$TAGNAME' uses the table `tags'.
 Should any mismatch arise, `mkdir meta/repair_taggings' regenerates `taggings' from `tags'.
 -- meta/adm
-   -- The folder `meta/adm' appears to be empty.
+   -- The folder `meta/adm' appears to contain a few empty folders.
    -- `meta/adm' can be used to issue administrative and recovery commands
       to movemetafs.
    -- If the folder `meta/adm/repair_taggings' is attempted to be created,